pmean/build-website/text/07/CountData-07.md

 ![](../../../web/images/07/CountData-0706.gif)

-In order to calculate t, you need an estimate of R. You don\'t know R, of course, but you probably have a rough idea of how large it would be.
+In order to calculate t, you need an estimate of R. You don't know R, of course, but you probably have a rough idea of how large it would be.
 Suppose you are trying to estimate a rate that is likely to be larger than 4 per week, but smaller than 10 per week.
 You want to estimate this